This post may contain affiliate links. Read my full disclosure policy.

-- 1 heaping cup semi sweet chocolate chips
+- 1 heaping cup of semi-sweet chocolate chips

 - 1 cup water

-- Heat coffee, orange juice, zest, orange liquor, vanilla, butter, in a medium heavy saucepan over moderate heat, whisking, until butter is melted, then whisk in cup of cocoa powder.
+- Heat coffee, orange juice, zest, orange liquor, vanilla, butter, in a heavy saucepan over moderate heat, whisking until butter is melted, then whisk in a cup of cocoa powder.
 Remove from heat, then add both kinds of sugar and whisk until dissolved, about 1 minute.
 Let cool.

-- While chocolate mixture cools, whisk together flour, baking soda, and salt in a large bowl.
+- While the chocolate mixture cools, mix flour, baking soda, and salt in a large bowl.

-- Whisk together eggs and vanilla in a small bowl, then, temper the eggs by pouring a little of the melted cocoa butter mixture to the eggs, whisking, a tablespoon at a time, to gradually warm them.
-After about 4 tablespoons, add this into cooling chocolate mixture and whisk well.
+- Whisk eggs in a small bowl, then, temper the eggs by pouring a little of the melted cocoa butter mixture to the eggs, whisking, a tablespoon at a time, to warm them gradually.
+After about 4 tablespoons, slowly add this into the cooling chocolate mixture, whisking as you pour.

-- Add the chocolate-egg mixutre to the flour mixture and whisk until just combined (batter will be thin and bubbly).
-Pour batter into the greased and cocoa dusted bundt pan and bake until a wooden pick or skewer inserted in center comes out clean, 40 to 50 minutes.
+- Pour the chocolate-egg mixture to the flour bowland whisk until just combined (batter will be thin and bubbly).
+Pour batter into the greased and cocoa-dusted bundt pan and bake until a wooden pick or skewer inserted in the center comes out clean, 40 to 50 minutes.